timbru31/ColorMe/README.txt

   magic: true
   random: true
   rainbow: true
+  bold: true
+  strikethrough: true
+  underline: true
+  italic: true
+  custom: true
+  mixed: true
+# The global default values, if a player has nothing and the group, too
 global_default:
   prefix: ''
   suffix: ''
   color: ''
+# Clears the empty lines out of the config
+updateConfig: false
+# Show the '<' and '>' brackets
+chatBrackets: true
+# How long can a prefix/suffix be?
+(Without colors)
+lengthLimit:
+  Prefixer: 16
+  Suffixer: 16
+# Creates an extra log file.
+Helps to find bugs.
+debug: false
+# Should the player receive a new color on join?
+newColorOnJoin: false
+# Always, regardless if the player got own, display the global suffix/prefix?
+displayAlways:
+  globalSuffix: false
+  globalPefix: false
+# Prevent some words in prefixes/suffixes?
+useWordBlacklist: true
+# Use groups or not.
+Own system or PEX, bPerms or GroupManager.
+groups:
+  enable: true
+  ownSystem: true
+# SoftMode -> doesn't alter the chat.
+Ability to add own plugin.
+softMode:
+  enabled: true
+  ownChatPlugin: Herochat

 Commands & Permissions (if no permissions system is detected, only OPs are able to use the commands!)
 Only bukkit's permissions system is supported!